allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getWarpedMaps(mapIds)`

-Get the WarpedMap instances for selected maps
+Get the WarpedMap instances for all maps, or all selected maps

+If no argument is passed, the WarpedMap instance of all maps in the layer is passed

 Note: more selection options are available on this function of WarpedMapList